MrGeislinger/clone-driving-behavior/writeup.md

 # Overview

-> For a more interactive process of the model trainig process and decisions, please see the associated Jupyter notebook [model.ipynb](model.ipynb)
+> For a more interactive format explaining of the model trainig process and the reasons behind those decisions, please see the associated Jupyter notebook [model.ipynb](model.ipynb).

 # Method